Rishthegreat/Notes/MachineLearning/Deep Learning/Convolutional Neural Networks.md

 	- You match the 3 by 3 sqaure to the filter to see if the pixels match
 		- The number of pixels that match up is the nuber you put in the feature map aka convulved feature aka activation map
 	- The stride is the number of pixels that you move then you take the next set of pixels to compare
+		- Usually the stride is set to 2
 	- The goal of this step is to make the image smaller to make the processing faster and also to detect certain features
 	- We create multiple feature maps to obtain our first convolutional layer
 		- ![[Pasted image 20220803182134.png]]
 	- A ReLU Layer is applying the rectfier function to the pixels in the feature map.
 This gets rid of all the negative values and increases non-linearity.
 Not everything can be modelled linearly, so we need to intorduce non-linearity.
-Mathematically, if all we use is linear functions, then the neural network is basically just 1 linear equation which is useless in complex applicatio
+Mathematically, if all we use is linear functions, then the neural network is basically just 1 linear equation which is useless in complex applications.

 - Max Pooling